angiebrr/ntsg-backup-scripts/bin/linux/readme.md

 ## Special Commands

-The "run" file is an archives generated with Makeself and, as such, can be passed the following additional arguments:
+The "run" file is an archive generated with Makeself and, as such, can be passed the following additional arguments:

 * `--keep` : Prevent the files to be extracted in a temporary directory that will be removed after the embedded script's execution.
 The files will then be extracted in the current working directory and will stay here until you remove them.
 * `--verbose` : Will prompt the user before executing the embedded command